NickolasBoyer/willwillems/posts/building-a-website-with-vuepress.md

 - Create the project folder `mkdir my-project && cd my-project`
 - Create a valid `package.json` file with `npm init`
-- Initialise Git with `git init`
+- Initialize Git with `git init`

-If you don't want to copy all of that and to demonstrate the use of Vue components inside markdown you can fill in your project name here, copy the command below and thats that!
+If you don't want to copy all of that and to demonstrate the use of Vue components inside markdown you can fill in your project name here, copy the command below and that's that!

 <CommandStringGenerator/>